Isaac94b/the-Smith-Waterman-algorithm/README.md

-# DynamicProgramming
+#  the Smith-Waterman algorithm

 ## Overview

-This program performs sequence alignment using dynamic programming.
-It uses a scoring matrix to align two input sequences based on match, mismatch, and gap values.
+The program demonstrates a local sequence alignment using the Smith-Waterman algorithm, allowing for the identification of similar regions within two sequences.
+The use of the termcolor library provides visual cues for better understanding the output.

 ## Features